Code-Institute-Submissions/milestone-project-1-done-london/README.md

 #### Contact

-the Contact page features an **contact heading** features four sub-headings detailing the various ways to conatcty the company.
+The Contact page features a **hero image** followed by a **contact heading** and is broken up into four **sub-headings** detailing the various ways to contact the company.
 First, the **visit us in store** section provides the user with the **shop address**, a **Google Maps image** of the shops location and **two images of the shop interior**.
 Second, the **send us an email** section provides the user with the two email addresses for the business.
 One for shop enquiries and one for print enquiries.
 The email addresses are links to open up the users default mail app to assist in guiding them to make contact and are highlighted in red to grab attention.
 Third, the **send us a message** section features a **contact form**, which requests the clients name, email, and a box to add their message.
 At the bottom of the from is a **Send Button**.
 Finally, the **join our mailing list** section feaures a **paragraph element** explaining what clients gain from signing up to the mailing list and a **Join Mailing List Button** that launches a **Modal** which requests the clients name and email.
 Below this is a **Close Button** to close the modal and a **Submit** button to submit the request.

 ### Existing Features

-* Header Logo - Exists on [every page] (../index.html) and allows users to eaily identify the business brand.
+* Header Logo - Exists on [every page](../index.html) and allows users to eaily identify the business brand.
 Clicking the logo returns users to the home page as they would expect.
-* Header Navigation Bar - Exists on [every page] ../index.html) and allows users to easily navigate all pages of the website and easily find what they are looking for.
+* Header Navigation Bar - Exists on [every page](../index.html) and allows users to easily navigate all pages of the website and easily find what they are looking for.
-* Footer Join Mailing List - Exists on [every page] (../index.html) and allows users to enter their email to sign up to the mailing list.
+* Footer Join Mailing List - Exists on [every page](../index.html) and allows users to enter their email to sign up to the mailing list.
 This feature is only visible on desktop as it overcrowds the footer at smaller screen sizes.
-* Footer Copyright Info - Exists on [every page] (../index.html) and protects business copyright.
+* Footer Copyright Info - Exists on [every page](../index.html) and protects business copyright.
-* Footer Social Icons - Exists on [every page] (../index.html) and allows users to access the brands social media platforms.
+* Footer Social Icons - Exists on [every page](../index.html) and allows users to access the brands social media platforms.
-* [Hero Image Carousel] (index.html) - Allows potential clients to view examples of the brands products.
+* [Hero Image Carousel](index.html) - Allows potential clients to view examples of the brands products.
 Creates immediate connection and emmotional response.
-* [Call to Action Button] (index.html) - Guides potential clients towards the shop page via "Shop Now" button to lead them into making a purchase.
+* [Call to Action Button](index.html) - Guides potential clients towards the shop page via "Shop Now" button to lead them into making a purchase.
 Reduces steps to point of purchase.
-* [Shop Item Cards] (shop.html) - Lists items available for purchase in a clear grid view.
+* [Shop Item Cards](shop.html) - Lists items available for purchase in a clear grid view.
 Each card provides an image of the product, a brief description of the product, the products price and a button to add the product to basket.
-* [About Paragraph] (about.html) - Provides information about the brand without overloading the client with information.
+* [About Paragraph](about.html) - Provides information about the brand without overloading the client with information.
-* [Promotional Video] (about.html) - Allows potential clients to connect with the brand, see what inspires their designs and get insight into a photo shoot.
+* [Promotional Video](about.html) - Allows potential clients to connect with the brand, see what inspires their designs and get insight into a photo shoot.
 Creates connection and emmotional response.
-* [Press Links] (about.html) - Allows the client to learn more about the brand by reading about featured press articles.
+* [Press Links](about.html) - Allows the client to learn more about the brand by reading about featured press articles.
-* [Contact Information] (contact.html) - Provides the client with all available methods to contact the company.
+* [Contact Information](contact.html) - Provides the client with all available methods to contact the company.
 This can be done by visiting the store, by email or by direct message.
-* [Join Mailing List] (contact.html) - Allows the client to sign up to the compaines mailing list to recieve information direct to their inbox.
+* [Join Mailing List](contact.html) - Allows the client to sign up to the compaines mailing list to recieve information direct to their inbox.

 ### Features to Implement in Future